 \subsection{The Teukolsky-type equations}

-Just as in the vacuum case, the original approach to linear stability of the Reissner-Nordstr{\"o}m spacetime are the metric pertubations, leading to a generalization of the Regge-Wheeler and Zerilli equations.
-See for example \cite{Chandra-RN}, where the two pairs of one-dimensional wave equations which govern the odd and the even-parity perturbations of the Reissner-Nordstr{\"o}m black hole are derived directly from a treatment of its metric perturbations.
+Just as in the vacuum case, the original approach to linear stability of the Reissner--Nordstr{\"o}m spacetime are the metric pertubations, leading to a generalization of the Regge--Wheeler and Zerilli equations.
+See for example \cite{Chandra-RN}, where the two pairs of one-dimensional wave equations which govern the odd and the even-parity perturbations of the Reissner--Nordstr{\"o}m black hole are derived directly from a treatment of its metric perturbations.
 See also references in \cite{Chandra}.

-Another approach which was largely studied by the phisics community was the perturbations via the Newman-Penrose formalism.
+Another widely studied approach in the physics community is the Newman--Penrose formalism.
 See for example \cite{Chandra-RN2} and \cite{Bicak}.

 These results rely on the derivation of the equations in separated forms, with a decomposition in modes.
-This is enough to prove that there are no exponentially growing modes, but doesn't prove boundedness or decay of the solution.
+This is enough to prove that there are no exponentially growing modes, but does not prove boundedness or decay of the solution.
 To prove boundedness and decay, a physical space analysis has to be done.